weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 ### Instantiation

-Run the below to connect to Weaviate.
-Note that you need a `grpc` port specified.
+To connect to Weaviate, copy and update the following code with your `grpc` port.
+Then, run the code to connect.

 <FilteredTextBlock
   text={PythonCode}